Best Restaurants in Adelaide City

 Peel St

-Perusing Peel Street’s giant blackboard menu feels like an Adelaide rite of passage.
-On it you’ll find dishes mixing Asian and Middle Eastern influences, with a dash of laneway attitude.
-Sit at the bar, order well and enjoy the hum of the space.
+Perusing Peel Street’s giant blackboard menu is like a rite of passage.
+On it are dishes blending Asian and Middle Eastern influences, with a dash of Adelaide laneway spirit.

 Leigh Street Wine Room